 Demand for Rice in Asia Surges Ahead

-As if the fall in production levels was not alarming enough, Southeast Asia’s top importers are also looking to buy rice more this year.
+If the fall in production levels wasn’t alarming enough, Southeast Asia’s top importers are also buying more rice more this year.

 China expects to continue buying its previous year’s amount of 5 million tons, as its own rice production cannot keep up with consumption.
-Indonesia looks to increase its purchases of rice to 2 million tons this year, and the Philippines is looking short on rice once more despite its yearly imports.
+Indonesia looks to increase its purchases of rice to 2 million tons this year.
+Meanwhile, the Philippines is short on rice once more despite its yearly imports.

 Rice prices have slowly inched in response to the possible crisis.
-Even though not at 2008’s $1,000 per ton rate, it hit $389.5 in May which represents a 10-month high.
+Even though not at 2008’s $1,000 per ton rate, it recently $389.5 which represents a 10-month high.

 The world waits, watches, and carefully monitors the situation as another food crisis lingers.